 Premature scaling happens when the startup is expanded too early or too fast that the product is not able to handle the growth.

-For example, your scaling is premature when you hire too many people, attract new customers, but can’t manage the demand or even invest in product development without validating the market fit.
+For example, your scaling is premature when you hire too many people, and attract new customers but can’t manage the demand or even invest in product development without validating the market fit.

 Too early scaling is one of the most common reasons of startup failure.

 According to the research by Startup Genome Report, up to 70% of startups are scaled prematurely.
-At the same time, the average rate of startups’ fail is 90%.
+At the same time, the average rate of startup failure is 90%.
 These numbers’ correlation can tell that a premature startup scale can be one of the common reasons for online businesses’ closure.

 Premature scaling may be a part of the different dimensions of your business.
 As usual, premature scaling can be caused by inconsistencies inside your product, team, or finance and business parts.
 To be more particular, let’s discuss them one by one.

 Don’t start to scale your startup by hiring too many people or by hiring only the management team.
-Scaling is always a challenge, and you should remember that at the beginning you should focus mostly on quality and hire more doers that are capable of bringing your business to success.
+Scaling is always a challenge during a company’s growth, and you should remember that at the beginning you should focus mostly on quality and hire more doers that are capable of bringing your business to success.

 It is enough to hire a one-level hierarchy to start to scale your startup.
 Later, you would definitely expand and hire more employees.

 When your business is young and promising founders are excited to grow it further in a short time.
 Some common mistakes startuppers do comprise overplanning, attempts to maximize profit before time, ignoring feedback, and not adapting to the rapidly changing market.
-Therefore, make sure you have a rather simple plan at the beginning and focus on creating a thorough business model for your product.
+Therefore, make sure you have a rather simple plan at the beginning and focus on creating a thorough business model for your product or service.